mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-01.md

 a way to understand how these different models connect and how these models were interpreted by the solution designer.

+## Example: Onboarding A New Device
-So for an example: In order to onboard a new device, what features and models that device supports must be known, how that device will map to any existing internal models for both resource management e.g. {{https://github.com/Open-Network-Models-and-Interfaces-ONMI/TAPI}}, Assurance is mapped to existing assurance and collection models (data collection/message broker/TSDBs), existing health assurance pipelines.
+In order to onboard a new device, what features and models that device supports must be known, how that device will map to any existing internal models for resource management e.g. {{https://github.com/Open-Network-Models-and-Interfaces-ONMI/TAPI}}, Assurance is mapped to existing assurance and collection models (data collection/message broker/TSDBs), existing health assurance pipelines (as described in [draft-ietf-nmop-network-anomaly-architecture]).

 If I onboard a new device will it work with my data processing pipeline If I receive observe a problem in my service, can I trace quickly to find the related network configuration, if I decide I need to modify that network configuration do I know the values that must change at the resource API in order for it to happen.

+## Different Models For Different Jobs
 On the other side, with different technology domains and different protocols, come different data models.
 In order to assure cross domain use cases, the network management system and network operators must integrate all the